opencontainers/distribution-spec/README.md

 The [GitHub milestones](https://github.com/opencontainers/distribution-spec/milestones) lay out the path to the future improvements.

+# Extensions

+The Distribution Specification Project includes a process and API for prototyping and testing extensions to the Distribution API.

+We invite contributions, comments, and reviews to these extensions.
+These extensions will only move forward with significant support from registries, registry clients, and users.

+Please see [here](https://github.com/opencontainers/distribution-spec/blob/main/extensions/README.md) for more details.

 # Contributing

 Development happens on GitHub for the spec.